-Approved: Ratified Governor’s Workforce Development Board (GWDB) Executive Committee May XX, 2025; revising WIA SCP 5.5
+Approved: Ratified Governor’s Workforce Development Board (GWDB) Executive Committee May 14, 2025; revising WIA SCP 5.5

 Purpose: To provide guidance on the requirements and procedures for data entry in the Management Information System (MIS) to ensure compliance with data validation requirements for submission of mandatory reports.
-This policy supersedes previous Workforce Investment Act of 1998 (WIA) guidance.
+This policy supersedes the previous Workforce Investment Act of 1998 (WIA) guidance.

 State Imposed Requirements: This directive contains some state-imposed requirements.
 These requirements are printed in bold, italicized type.